ahmedwahba47/oop1-car-park-management/README.md

     *   **Instance Main Methods (JEP 512)**: Simplifies the application's entry point.
     *   **Flexible Constructor Bodies (JEP 513)**: Allows for validation logic before `super()` calls in constructors.

-## Contributing

-Feel free to fork the repository, make improvements, and submit pull requests.

-## License

-This project is open-source and available under the MIT License.